silver2row/motocape/README.md

 Seth

 P.S.
 I think this is all for now!
 Oh and I reviewed this info. from a book w/ my changes.
-Here is the book and page number in case you are wondering, "BeagleBone By Example," (Prabakar).
+Here is the book and page number in case you are wondering, "BeagleBone By Example," (Prabakar 2016).
 Page 235 of the book is where I got some ideas and reinvented the idea on his subjects.
 If you need additional info, please do not hesitate to ask.